almostengr/homeassistant/README.md

 # Home Assistant Configuration by Almost Engineer
-Custom configuration and automations for [Home Assistant](https://home-assistant.io).
-The documentation for Home Assistant can be somewhat daunting for the beginnger.
+The documentation for [Home Assistant](https://home-assistant.io) can be somewhat daunting for the beginnger.
 By providing my configuration, hopefully it will assist you and others with their configuraiton of their own instance.

 ## Tutorials